cardboard-iguana/cardboard-iguana.com/log/2022-06-06-aws-deep-dive.md

 EC2 = Elastic Compute Cloud

-In addition to “on-demand” and ”reserved” instances, Amazon also has “spot” instances that are sold using an auction-like mechanism.
-The “spot” price fluctuates based on how much capacity is currently unused in EC2.
-When the spot price is at or below your “bid”, you *automatically* get a spot instance configured and provisioned (at the cost is your bid).
+In addition to "on-demand" and "reserved" instances, Amazon also has "spot" instances that are sold using an auction-like mechanism.
+The "spot" price fluctuates based on how much capacity is currently unused in EC2.
+When the spot price is at or below your "bid", you *automatically* get a spot instance configured and provisioned (at the cost is your bid).
 When the spot price *exceeds* your bid, your instance is *automatically* terminated and re-allocated to users with a higher bid.
 So spot instances *can* be cheap, but access is unreliable (and becomes more so during peak usage periods).

 REFERENCES: